marked-gil/the-million-euro-quiz/README.md

 * As a user, I want to be able to quit the current game or return to home page so I would have the options to either play a new game or to enter a new name without needing to leave the site.
 * As a user, I want to be able to read the mechanics of the game before starting, and even while playing the game so I can be guided well.
 * As a user, I want the game to have an intuitive user interface so I can just play it straight away even without reading the mechanics of the game.
+* As a user, I want to be able to play the quiz using the keyboard if I desire or need so, such as in times when my mouse is not working or when I have difficulty using a mouse due to whatever physical limitations.

 [<u>Back to Table of Contents</u>](#table-of-contents)